agilecrm/rest-api/README.md

 -v -u sample@agilecrm.com:123fghfhf******* -X POST
 ```

-### 12.3 Get list of contacts updated on particulat date & associated with particular tag
+### 12.3 Get list of contacts updated on particular date & associated with particular tag
 Method: POST

 - Returns contacts or companies objects which is associated with given filter